PAN Card Aadhaar Card Linking Deadline Extended by 6 Months

 PAN card Aadhaar card link deadline has been pushed forward from its March 31 date, marking yet another reprieve for those who hadn't linked it yet.
 The government on Sunday extended the deadline for linking PAN (Permanent Account Number) with biometric ID Aadhaar by 6 months till September 30, as per an official statement.
-However, quoting of Aadhaar will remain mandatory for filing income tax returns (ITRs), following the Supreme Court order.
+However, the CBDT clarified that it is mandatory to quote and link the Aadhaar number while filing the return of income with effect from April 1.
 This is the sixth time the government has extended the PAN card Aadhaar card link deadline.

 To recall, in June last year, the government had said that PAN has to be linked with the biometric Aadhaar ID by March 31.
 The earlier deadlines for PAN card Aadhaar card link were July 31, August 31, and December 31 of 2017, before March 31, 2018, June 30, 2018, and March 31, 2019.